 6360′ Ridge Camp

-Visibility continued to weaken.
-So we didn’t see much of anything before moving up to the ridgeline above the basin.
+Visibility continued to weaken throughout the morning.
+So we didn’t see much while going up to the ridgeline above the lake basin.
 Then I thought we would camp close to Devils Tongue and climb it the following day.

-Though, the weather had made me rethink the plan.
-It made better sense to drop the overnight gear above the lake basin and camp here later.
-Then we left with a light pack with the essentials.
+But after rechecking the weather, it made me rethink the plan.
+For now, it made better sense to leave the overnight gear on the ridge and return here to camp.
+Soon, we went with a light pack plus the essentials.

 See more trip photos here.